neno/vitra-angular-ngrx/README.md

 ## Installation

-Go to root directory which contain a package.json file and run `npm install`:
+Go to the root directory which contains a package.json file and run `npm install`:

 ```
 npm install